mozerpol/NotesFromLearning/ExperimentsWithFPGA/README.md

 ### How run Quartus
 I'm linux user (Debian buster 4.19), so everything will be shown on linux.
-I used **Quartus Prime Version 20.1.0 Build 711 06/05/2020 SJ Lite Edition**, *Patches Installed: None*.
-Unfortunately I will not show (maybe later) how to install Quartus with all drivers, but I remember that I had very very big problem with it :D <br/>
-Update 13.07.2021: I was forced to reinstall my system, so also I install once again Quartus with drivers for *T-core* (inside I have a MAX10).
+I used **Quartus Prime Version 20.1.0 Build 711 06/05/2020 SJ Lite Edition**, *Patches Installed: None*. ~~Unfortunately I will not show (maybe later) how to install Quartus with all drivers, but I remember that I had very very big problem with it :D~~ Update 13.07.2021: I was forced to reinstall my system, so also I install once again Quartus with drivers for *T-core* (inside I have a MAX10).
 I found nice tutor how to install everything: <br/>
 https://eecs.oregonstate.edu/sites/eecs.oregonstate.edu/files/tekbots/docs/ece272/de10-lite-quartus.pdf <br/>